-A: An orthodontist, like Dr. Buddy, receives two to three extra years of training in an orthodontic residency program after completing dental school.
+A: An orthodontist receives two to three extra years of training in an orthodontic residency program after completing dental school.
 They’re specialists in diagnosing, preventing and treating abnormalities in the alignment of the teeth and jaw.
 An orthodontist has the expertise and knowledge to give you fantastic results that will last a lifetime.

 A: Malocclusion is orthodontist-speak for an improper bite.
 It can be due to dental or skeletal issues.
 Spacing, crowding, overbites, underbites and crossbites are all types of malocclusion.
-As an orthodontist, Dr. Buddy is an expert in diagnosing and treating malocclusion using appliances like Invisalign and braces.
+An orthodontist is an expert in diagnosing and treating malocclusion using appliances like Invisalign and braces.

 A: It’s great to see an orthodontist at any age if you want to improve your smile.
 Braces and Invisalign aren’t exclusive to children and teens and more than one in five orthodontic patients are over the age of 21.
 However, the American Association of Orthodontists recommends children first see an orthodontist by age seven to have their bite evaluated.
 While this is usually just an observational period, it ensures that if early intervention is necessary, we can step in and direct the growth and development of the jaw and teeth to prevent the need for surgery, extractions or lengthy treatment down the road.